inria-UFF/BaPCodVRPSolver.jl/README.md

 export BAPCOD_RCSP_LIB=/path/to/lib/libbapcod-shared.so
 ```

+If you want to use the [complete formulation](https://vrpsolver.math.u-bordeaux.fr/doc/methods.html#VrpSolver.get_complete_formulation) (the one that includes mapping constraints with λ variables for paths, and it's very useful for debugging), then you have to configurate a MIP solver via [JuMP 0.18](https://jump.dev/JuMP.jl/0.18/) interface for that (e.g. you can install [CPLEX.jl](https://github.com/jump-dev/CPLEX.jl), which requires CPLEX version 12.10 or higher).

 ## Producing BaPCod shared library

 If the BaPCod shared library you have does not work for you, or you do not have one, you can produce it in the following